-b) You must tell us which classes you wish to enter before the closing date of 5pm on Monday, 31 July 2023.
+b) You must tell us which classes you wish to enter before 8pm on Monday, 29th July 2024.
 You can do this through our website www.tauntonfs.co.uk. or you can use the entry form in this booklet.
 Hard copy forms must be sent or delivered to either of the addresses shown on the form.
-If you have any questions, please ring 01823 413368 or 07707 451466 or email to entries@tauntonfs.co.uk.
+If you have any questions, please ring 07707 451466 or email to entries@tauntonfs.co.uk.